PrefectHQ/prefect/docs/concepts/deployments.md

 Created deployment 'hello-world-daily' for flow 'hello-world'
 ```

-If you define deployment specifications in a file separate from your flow definition, we recommend as a best practice naming your deployment specification file using the model <flowname>_deployment.py.
+If you define deployment specifications in a file separate from your flow definition, we recommend as a best practice naming your deployment specification file using the model [flowname]_deployment.py.
 Following the examples shown earlier, for flow.py, you might name the deployment specification flow_deployment.py.
+This is not a required practice, but may help you organize flows and deployments.

 ## Running deployments